binchengecon/TwoCapital/README.md

 - `eigen` for `SolveLinSys`

-`post-jump-test.py` corresponds to section 1.1, with normalized capitals
+`post-jump-test.py` corresponds to section 1.1 in the`write-up.pdf`, with normalized capitals

-`post-jump-change.py` corresponds to section 1.2.2 with state variables log K, R, Y
+`post-jump-change.py` corresponds to section 1.2.2 in `write-up.pdf` with state variables log K, R, Y